 The Credit Union's allowance for loan losses is that amount considered adequate to absorb probable losses in the portfolio based on management's evaluations of the size and current risk characteristics of the loan portfolio.
 Such evaluations consider prior loss experience, the risk rating distribution of the portfolios, the impact of current internal and external influences on credit loss, and the levels of nonperforming loans.
 General allowances are established for loans that can be grouped into pools based on similar characteristics.
 In this process, general allowance factors are based on an analysis of historical charge-off experience and expected losses given default derived from the Credit Union's internal risk rating process.
 These factors are developed and applied to the portfolio in terms of loan type.
 The qualitative factors associated with the allowances are subjective and require a high degree of management judgment.
-Specific allowances for loan losses are established for large nonhomogeneous impaired loans on an individual basis.
-The specific allowance established for these loans is based on a thorough analysis of the most probable source of repayment, including the present value of the loan's expected future cash flows, the loan's estimated fair market value, or the estimated fair value of the underlying collateral.
+Specific allowances for loan losses are established for these loans is based on a thorough analysis of the most probable source of repayment, including the present value of the loan's expected future cash flows, the loan's estimated fair market value, or the estimated fair value of the underlying collateral.
 These factors include the credit quality statistics, recent economic uncertainty, losses incurred from recent events, and lagging data.